auriq/essentia_docs/source/install/aws/iam-role.rst

    If you plan to utilize our Redshift Integration, you need to enable Redshift access in your IAM Role.
 The following policies both do that:

-* If you are using one of the other two methods for creating worker nodes and S3 access then you can use :doc:`redshift-iam-role`.
+* If you are using the Command-Level Access Credentials method for creating worker nodes and S3 access then you can use :doc:`redshift-iam-role`.
 * If you are NOT using another method for authentication, use :doc:`worker-nodes-and-s3-and-redshift-iam-role`.

 =============
 AWS Configure
 =============

-Users can also grant the master the authorization to create other ec2 instances / access S3 by logging into their master node and running the command::
+Users can also grant the master the authorization to create other ec2 instances by logging into their master node and running the command::

   aws configure

 The user will then need to enter their AWS Access Credentials, which will then be stored in a file which Essentia will read when it needs them.

+This method cannot be used to grant S3 access.
+It is recommended to use IAM Roles instead.

 ================================
 Command-Level Access Credentials